How Bangladesh can achieve universal health coverage

 Our constitution mentions the pledge to establish a state based on equality.
 A fundamental human aspiration is that the individual or family will not be destitute or be driven into further poverty while seeking medical treatment.
 Otherwise, our constitution will not be able to play any regulatory role to protect the health and lives of the people of this country.

-Dr Rakib Al Hasan is a physician, author, activist & youth leader.
+Dr Rakib Al Hasan is a physician, author, activist, and youth leader.
 His Twitter handle is @rakibalhasan_bd